aleshaleksey/fansys23/base-rules.md

 This rule is a refinement and codification of "meets it beats it" and "defender wins".
 It is chosen as the method fo resolving rolls as it is most similar to "meets it beats it", while being systematic and consistent, and not because it is in some way mathematically superior.

-#### Difficulties.
+#### Difficulties and recommended thresholds
 The numbers on thresholds and rolls are abstractions of how difficult a task is to accomplish and how well it was performed respectively.
 As a rough guide, assuming that an average person is a level 1 character with 11 in most base stats and hence a +1 in skills they are not familiar with and + 3 in skills that they are familiar in, the table is as follows:
 - 4: Almost impossible to fail.
 (An infant can do better.)
 - 8: Quite easy.
 (Amateurish)
-- 13: Fairly tough, your average person will fail half the time, if they're not careful.
+- 12: Fairly tough, your average person will fail half the time, if they're not careful.
 (Average well done)
 - 16: Quite tough, a trained person will fail half the time if they're not careful.
 (Pretty good)
-- 20: Very difficult.
+- 24: Very difficult.
 (Impressive)
-- 25: Hard, even for a pro.
+- 30: Hard, even for a pro.
 (Olympic)
-- 35: Hard, for a legendary hero.
+- 36: Hard, for a legendary hero.
 (Legendary!)
 - 50+: Actually impossible.
 With maxed out stats, rolling 24 should not hit above 50.
 (God)

 ### Time